 - A. A verified diagnosis is defined as a behavioral health diagnosis that has been provided following a face-to-face (to include telemedicine) evaluation by a professional identified in O.C.G.A Practice Acts as qualified to provide a diagnosis.
-These include a Licensed Psychologist, a Licensed Clinical Social Worker, a Physician, or a Physician Assistant or APRN (NP and CNS-PMH) working in conjunction with a physician with an approved job description or protocol. - B. Specific to Non-Intensive Outpatient services, for any individual newly presenting to a provider, a Diagnostic Impression is allowed for 30 days after the initial engagement with the individual.
+These include a Licensed Psychologist, a Licensed Clinical Social Worker, Licensed Marriage and Family Therapist, Licensed Professional Counselor a Physician, or a Physician Assistant or APRN (NP and CNS-PMH) working in conjunction with a physician with an approved job description or protocol. - B. Specific to Non-Intensive Outpatient services, for any individual newly presenting to a provider, a Diagnostic Impression is allowed for 30 days after the initial engagement with the individual.
 The initial engagement is defined as the first encounter with the individual for service.
 After 30 days, the individual must have a verified diagnosis in order to justify planned services against the diagnostic criteria and to continue services.
 [NOTE: Specialty services generally require verified diagnoses prior to admission]. - C. The diagnosing professional may rely on assessment information provided by other professionals and collateral informants, as permitted by the individual, but a face-to-face interaction by the diagnosing professional is essential.
-A signature by such a person on documentation leading to or supporting a diagnostic impression does not meet this requirement of performing an assessment adequate to support assigning a behavioral health diagnosis. - D. At a minimum, all diagnoses must be verified annually by a licensed psychologist, licensed clinical social worker, medical doctor, APRN, or Physician Assistant.
+A signature by such a person on documentation leading to or supporting a diagnostic impression does not meet this requirement of performing an assessment adequate to support assigning a behavioral health diagnosis. - D. At a minimum, all diagnoses must be verified annually by a licensed psychologist, licensed clinical social worker, licensed marriage and family therapist, licensed professional counselor, medical doctor, APRN, or Physician Assistant.
 When diagnosing individuals who are deaf, deaf-blind, or hard of hearing, the diagnosing professional shall demonstrate training, supervision, and/or consultation with a qualified professional as approved by DBHDD Deaf Services. - E. For any diagnoses that are valid for less than one year, an assessment must be completed more often as indicated in the current DSM.
-If this requirement is not met due to individual refusal or choice, documentation in the record must reflect this. - F. Documentation of initial and annually verified diagnosis/diagnoses must7: - .
+If this requirement is not met due to individual refusal or choice, documentation in the record must reflect this. - F. Documentation of initial and annually verified diagnosis/diagnoses must7: - i.
 Reflect the steps taken by the qualified professional to determine the diagnosis and include necessary information to support the diagnosis gained from a face-to-face, clinical assessment of the individual; - a.
 Note: If the verified diagnosis is provided by a qualified practitioner/provider who is external to the provider, the validation of the face-to-face nature of that diagnosis determination is not required. - ii.
 Clearly indicate the diagnosis or diagnoses and include a summary of findings to include any supporting documentation; - iii.
 The diagnosing practitioner's printed name as listed on license; - iv.
 His/her credential(s); - v.
 Date of diagnosis; and - vi.
 Signature of the practitioner. - a.
 As defined in Part I, Section I of this Provider Manual a diagnostic impression is sufficient for immediate engagement into services.
 Diagnostic impressions may be provided by those professionals or paraprofessionals who are permitted to provide the Behavioral Health Assessment service. - b.
 Any diagnostic documentation or procedures that do not conform to the above requirements and O.C.G.A.
-Practice Acts may result in revocation of authorization. - c.
-While DBHDD generally sets its eligibility and medical necessity criteria and language herein in accordance with the most current version of the DSM, it is also acceptable to utilize an ICD diagnosis as an acceptable diagnosis in the medical record.
+Practice Acts may result in revocation of authorization.